Skip to main content

 Photo credit: pvwater.org

-As a valued member of our community, you are invited to attend the third of five workshops in a series of resilience discussions for the Pajaro River Watershed Resilience Program (PRWRP).
-This workshop will focus on identifying strategies and projects that will help the watershed adapt to climate change.
+The third of five workshops in a series of watershed resilience discussions for the Pajaro River Watershed Resilience Program (PRWRP), this workshop will focus on identifying strategies and projects that will help the watershed adapt to climate change.

 Logo of San Benito Agricultural Land Trust with tree, cow, windmill, and field icons.